miladhub/chat-ai/README.md

 # Building

 The project comprises a main module, that includes a command-line interface, and a web module, that offers a REST interface.
-The following commands builds everything:
+The following command builds everything:

 ```shell
 $ mvn clean install